rciam/simplesamlphp-module-assurance/README.md

 A SimpleSAMLphp module for determining and indicating the Level of Assurance (LoA) of an authentication event.

-To this end, the LoA that the module will determine for the authnticating user, will be saved in the SAML 2 response.
+To this end, the LoA that the module will determine for the authenticating user, will be saved in the SAML 2 response.

 ## Module configuration